Sinusitis is swelling of the sinuses, usually caused by an infection. It's common and usually clears up on its own within 2 to 3 weeks.

 - drinking plenty of fluids

-- holding a warm clean flannel over your face for a few minutes several times a day
+- holding a warm clean face cloth over your face for a few minutes several times a day

-A pharmacist can advise you about medicines that can help, such as:
+A pharmacist can advise you about medicines that can help.

 - decongestant nasal sprays, drops or tablets to unblock your nose